Run an Appchain Node on GCP

 • Zone: Select a zone close to your users (e.g., us-central1-a)

-• Machine type: n2-standard-8 (8 vCPUs, 32 GB RAM) minimum recommended for production
+• Machine type: n2-standard-8 (8 vCPUs, 32 GB RAM) minimum recommended for production.
+Refer to the Nitro documentation for system requirements based on your specific node config.

 • Disks: